Optimal approximation using complex-valued neural networks: Introduction

 \section{Introduction}

-Up to now, Deep Learning has predominantly relied on real-valued neural networks, which have led to breakthroughs in fields like image or speech recognition \cite{6638947, krizhevsky_imagenet_2017}.
-However, recent work has uncovered several application areas such as MRI fingerprinting in which the use of complex-valued neural networks leads to better results than the use of their real-valued counterparts \cite{8939560,virtue_better_2017, 8039431, arjovsky_unitary_2016}.
-The mathematical theory of these complex-valued neural networks (CVNNs), however, is still in its infancy.
-There is therefore a great mathematical interest in uncovering the differences and commonalities between CVNNs and their real-valued counterparts.
-A prominent example highlighting the differences between both network classes is the universal approximation theorem for neural networks, whose real-valued version was proven in 1993 and which was recently generalized to the case of complex-valued networks \cite{leshno_multilayer_1993,voigtlaender_universal_2022}.
-The two theorems describe necessary and sufficient conditions on an activation function which guarantee that arbitrarily wide neural networks of a fixed depth can approximate any continuous function on any compact set arbitrarily well with respect to the uniform norm.
-Already here it was shown that complex-valued networks behave significantly different from real-valued networks: While real-valued networks are universal if and only if the activation function is non-polynomial, complex-valued networks with a single hidden layer are universal if and only if the activation function is non-polyharmonic.
-Furthermore there are continuous activation functions for which deep --- but not shallow (i.e., networks with only a single hidden layer) --- CVNNs are universal, whereas the same cannot happen for real-valued neural networks.
-This example shows that it is of great importance to study the properties of CVNNs and to examine which of the fundamental properties of real-valued networks extent to complex-valued networks.
+Deep Learning currently predominantly relies on real-valued neural networks, which have led to breakthroughs in fields like image classification or speech recognition \cite{6638947, krizhevsky_imagenet_2017,NIPS2017_3f5ee243}.
+However, recent work has uncovered several application areas in which the use of complex-valued neural networks (CVNNs) leads to better results than the use of their real-valued counterparts.
+These application areas mainly include tasks where complex numbers inherently occur as inputs of a machine learning model such as Magnetic Resonance Imaging (MRI) \cite{virtue_better_2017,cole2021analysis,el2020deep} and Polarimetric Synthetic Aperture Radar (PolSAR) Imaging \cite{8039431,barrachina2023comparison,barrachina2021complex}.
+Moreover, CVNNs have been used to improve the stability of recurrent neural networks \cite{arjovsky_unitary_2016} and have been successfully applied in various other fields \cite{8356260,qu2023entanglement}.
+The mathematical theory of these complex-valued neural networks, however, is still in its infancy.
+There is therefore a great interest in studying CVNNs and in particular in uncovering the differences and commonalities between CVNNs and their real-valued counterparts.
+A prominent example highlighting the unexpected differences between both network classes is the \emph{universal approximation theorem} for neural networks, whose most general real-valued version was proven in 1993 \cite{leshno_multilayer_1993} (with a more restricted version appearing earlier \cite{cybenko_approximation_1989}) and which was recently generalized to the case of CVNNs \cite{voigtlaender_universal_2022}.
+The two theorems describe necessary and sufficient conditions on an activation function which guarantee that arbitrarily wide neural networks of a fixed depth can approximate any continuous function on any compact set arbitrarily well (with respect to the uniform norm).
+Already here it was shown that complex-valued networks behave significantly different from real-valued networks: While real-valued networks are universal if and only if the activation function is non-polynomial, complex-valued networks with a single hidden layer are universal if and only if the activation function is non-polyharmonic (see below for a definition).
+Furthermore, there exist continuous activation functions for which deep CVNNs are universal but shallow CVNNs are not, whereas the same cannot happen for real-valued neural networks.
+This example shows that it is highly relevant to study the properties of CVNNs and to examine which of the fundamental properties of real-valued networks extend to complex-valued networks.